Managing joint accounts in PocketSmith

 Need more help

-If you want to see some examples of joint account setups, head over to our Learn Center Guide: Managing Joint Accounts Examples.
+If you'd like to see some examples of joint account setups, you can head over to our Learn Centre Guide: Managing Joint Accounts Examples.

-If you have a joint account setup question not covered by the above, please get in touch with us.
+If you have a joint account setup question not covered by the above, please feel free to get in touch with us.
 We'd be happy to see if we have something suitable to suggest.

 When reaching out, include details such as:

-- Is the ownership of these accounts 50/50 in terms of their balance and transactions or a different split?
+- Is ownership of these accounts 50/50 in terms of balance and transactions, or is it a different split?

 - Does the other bank account owner repay their portion of their spending into the account as one lump sum or as individual transactions (e.g., single transactions to pay their share of power, rent/mortgage, etc.)?

-- Do you think you'll link the other joint account holder's personal accounts into this PocketSmith account too?
+- Will you link the other joint account holder's personal accounts into this PocketSmith account too?